tusharrjadhav/ViaPlayAPI/README.md

 - UX component:

-    MainActivity - For Root page.
+    MainActivity - For Root page
     SectionPageActivity - For Section Pages
     RecycleView - For showing section list